Gagniuc/PC-World/README.md

 </div>

 The central presentation surface was deliberately dynamic.
-Depending on the selected section it could contain introductory artwork, program information, HTML content, captures, lists of applications or other edition-specific material.
-This allowed the same outer interface to serve several substantially different functions without opening a collection of unrelated Windows dialogs.
+Depending on the selected section, it could contain introductory artwork, program information, HTML content, captures, application lists, or other edition-specific material.
+This allowed the same graphical shell to present several different types of content without opening separate Windows forms for each function.

 <hr>

 ### Program presentation and software operations

 Selecting a program replaced the central page with a dedicated software-information view.
 The program description appeared on the left, while a corresponding capture was displayed inside the large circular monitor on the right.

-The June 2005 example below presents **Cossacks: Napoleonic Wars**.
+Again, the June 2005 example below presents **Cossacks: Napoleonic Wars**.
 The interface shows a textual description, platform and software type, the associated image, and the actions available for that particular entry.

 <div align="center">